 - 30 minutes preflight safety briefing and preparation

-- 20-25 minutes guided walk at glacier landing
+- 20-25 minutes guided walk on glacier with guides

 - This tour meets in front of the Mt.
 Robert's Tramway building.
 Fully detailed instructions are included on your finalized ticket vouchers.